 At one time or another, we’ve all been guilty of caring too much about what other people might think.
 We hesitate to be innovative, creative, or to speak up because no one wants to be told that his ideas suck or her plan was just a big mistake.
 Or, we might even play that role for ourselves, turning down a challenge or selling our own ideas short because we worried they wouldn’t work.

 The first step is to remember that if many people have felt this way and still achieved great things, that they’ve faced their fear of failure—and judgment—and won.
 Successful risk takers manage to keep criticism from holding them back.

 If you want to go from being that person who’s scared to say anything in meetings to the person who confidentially speaks up, look no further than these steps to be able more often to do that.

 1- Ask Yourself: “What If I Do Nothing?”

-Whenever an opportunity arises to do something new or outside of our comfort zone, the most helpful thing to do is to think about the worst-case scenarios.
-In other words, before you hold yourself back because there’s a possibility of failure; ask yourself “What’s the worst thing that can happen…” Is there a possibility you’ll fall flat on your face by going for something new and challenging?
+Whenever an opportunity arises to do something new or outside of our comfort zone, the most helpful thing is to think about the worst-case scenarios.
+In other words, before you hold yourself back because there’s a possibility of failure, ask yourself, “What’s the worst thing that can happen…” Is there a possibility you’ll fall flat on your face by going for something new and challenging?
 Sure, but what if you don’t say anything?

 2 – Don’t Let Others Get You Down